 What Is The Difference Between IV Ketamine & Spravato?

-It’s generally recommended to avoid eating for at least 6 hours before the infusion to minimize the risk of nausea or vomiting.
+It’s recommended not to eat for at least 4-6 hours before your infusion to prevent nausea during the treatment.

 Can I Drive Afterwards?